 - DBMS_SESSION and DBMS_MONITOR

-- trcsess and tkproof utilities
+- trcsess and tkprof utilities

-Function: The main purpose of a PL/SQL function is generally to compute and return a single value.
+- Function: The main purpose of a PL/SQL function is to compute and return a single value.
 A function has a return type in its specification and must return a value specified in that type.

-Procedure: A procedure does not have a return type and should not return any value but it can have a return statement that simply stops its execution and returns to the caller.
-A procedure is used to return multiple values otherwise it is generally similar to a function.
+- Procedure: A procedure does not have a return type and should not return any value, but it can have a return statement that simply stops its execution and returns to the caller.
+A procedure is used to return multiple values; otherwise, it is generally similar to a function.

-A cursor is a temporary work area created in a system memory when an SQL statement is executed.
+A cursor is a temporary work area created in system memory when a SQL statement is executed.
 A cursor contains information on a select statement and the row of data accessed by it.
-This temporary work area stores the data retrieved from the database and manipulate this data.
-A cursor can hold more than one row, but can process only one row at a time.
-Cursor are required to process rows individually for queries.
+This temporary work area stores the data, retrieved from the database, to manipulate it.
+A cursor can hold more than one row but can process only one row at a time.
+A cursor is required to process rows individually for queries.